tannershimanek/cs4230-software-testing/README.md

 - A customer can advance a month.
 - When a month is advanced, a the system will generate a report.

-*The above items can be done through commands, excluding user id generation.*e
+*The above items can be done through commands, excluding user id generation.*

 <br>